 The fund targets long-term capital appreciation through investment in a concentrated portfolio of primarily large and mid-cap UK companies.
-Manager John Wood first identifies long-term economic trends, then picks out “quality” companies – well-managed businesses that deliver reliable growth – that will benefit from them.
-He looks at valuations on an absolute rather than relative basis, and will increase his cash weighting if markets are expensive.
+Managers Rachel Reutter and Michael Ulrich first identify long-term economic trends, then picks out “quality” companies – well-managed businesses that deliver reliable growth – that will benefit from them.
+The managers look at valuations on an absolute rather than relative basis, and will increase the cash weighting if markets are expensive.
 Though income is not an explicit target, the fund typically has an attractive yield.

 |Dividends paid||28 Feb|

 There is a performance fee of 15% of any outperformance of the benchmark (FTSE All-Share).
 The fee accrues on a daily basis but is reversed if there is subsequent underperformance, and it is subject to a high water mark.

 Before investing make sure you have understood the risks relevant to the fund by reviewing our Risk Warnings section.
 Further information on the risks are contained in the fund's Key Information Investor Document, which we make available to you before you make a decision to invest, alternatively it is available on request.

 This is a core option for investors seeking predominantly large cap UK equity exposure.
 The strategy has a cautious approach, favouring stable, consistent companies and using cash where necessary which typically leads to low volatility compared to the UK stockmarket and an element of protection in falling markets.
 However, strong fundamental stockpicking skills mean the fund has still outperformed over the market cycle.
 Demanding selection criteria mean only strongest ideas are included in the portfolio, which will be focused as a result.
 The fund typically avoids financial and mining companies.

 |High yield bonds||0|